cozy/cozy-stack/docs/remote.md

 The client side applications in Cozy are constrained and cannot speak with external websites to avoid leaking personal data.
 Technically, it is made with the Content Security Policy.
-These rules are very strict and it would be a pity to now allow a client side app to load public informations from a source like Wikipedia.
+These rules are very strict and it would be a pity to not allow a client side app to load public informations from a source like Wikipedia.
 Our proposal is to make client side apps able to query external websites of their choices, but these requests will be made via the cozy-stack (as a proxy) and will be logged to check later that no personal data was leaked